 - A. SUBJECT.
 Professional Appearance. - B. PURPOSE.
 To establish general guidelines related the dress code for City employees. - C. POLICY.
-While it is the intent of the City that all employees dress for their own comfort during work hours, the image that our employees present to the City is of vital importance for maintaining the professional image of the City.
-The professional appearance of employees is a critical element of the City's commitment to its citizens as it demonstrates respect to others.
-Judgement, safety and good taste are the guidelines for determining appropriate professional business casual dress attire. - D. PROCEDURE. - 1.
-Employees not wearing uniforms: If an employee of the City is not required to wear a uniform, the following shall apply: - a.
-Sheer clothing (showing undergarments), clothing with offensive wording, torn or overly tight clothing, sweatpants or shorts, are inappropriate for work and will not be allowed. - b.
+The image that our employees present to the City is of vital importance for maintaining the professional image of the City and is a critical element of the City's commitment to its citizens as it demonstrates respect to others.
+Judgement, safety and good taste are the guidelines for determining appropriate professional business casual dress attire.
+Clothing should be appropriate for the job to be performed.

+- 1. Employees not wearing uniforms: If an employee of the City is not required to wear a uniform, the following shall apply: - a.
+Sheer clothing (showing undergarments), clothing with offensive wording, torn or overly tight clothing, sweatpants shorts, yoga pants, pajamas or leggings (unless worn under a dress or tunic) are inappropriate for work and will not be allowed. - b.
 No jeans shall be allowed if the employee works in an office only, except on Fridays or alternative work days.
 Jeans are allowed if the employee does not work in an office. - 2.
 Employees wearing uniforms: If an employee of the City is required to wear a uniform, it must be worn it at all times while on duty.
 The uniform shirt must be tucked in at all times.
-The uniform should always appear neat and clean. - 3.
+The uniform should always appear neat and clean.
+Safety shoes are considered a part of a uniform and also must be kept in good working order. - 3.
 All employees shall dress in a clean and neat fashion that reflects well on the City. - 4.
 Any hats worn while working shall be worn with the bill forward and shall not include derogatory or vulgar language or depictions. - 5.
 Visible tattoos are allowed however any tattoo, scarification or brand considered offensive or explicit, regardless of its location, must be covered at all times. - 6.
 City of Wildwood ID badges indicating the employee's name and department must be worn at all times unless doing so would constitute a safety hazard. - 7.
-The employee's supervisor will discuss the subject of personal appearance with the employee if it is felt it does not positively reflect the image of the City. - 8.
-If the employee continues to dress inappropriately, further disciplinary action may result.
+The employee's supervisor will discuss the subject of personal appearance with the employee if it is felt it does not positively reflect the image of the City.